Tripureshwor

 Tripureshwor is a village development committee in Dhading District in the Bagmati Zone of central Nepal.
 At the time of the 1991 Nepal census it had a population of 2707 and had 497 houses in it.
 This is one of the mid-north village development committee which was politically popular during 10 year of insurgency.
 The rising number of population is making this part much more populated than last five years.
-The biggest river of the district, Netrawati passes from this village.
-One of the popular town of the district, Khahare is located in the north of Tripureshwor.Khahare is now well doing in the field of agriculture.
+The biggest river of the district, Netrawati passes through this village.
+One of the popular town of the district, Khahare is located in the north of Tripureshwor.
+Khahare is now well doing in the field of agriculture.
 People here are dependent in their agriculture for their livelihood.
 There are 8 wards.